dy/subscript/README.md

 ## Motivation

-_Subscript_ is designed to be useful with:
+_Subscript_ is designed to be useful for:

 * templates (perfect match with [template parts](https://github.com/github/template-parts))
 * expressions evaluators, calculators